Saturday, July 05, 2008

 Emmi decides to go; Ali decides to escort her home.
 As they stand up to leave the camera suddenly pulls back from them, Fassbinder's way of underlining the significance of the moment.
 But the shot has yet another function: when Fassbinder cuts to a reverse shot it's to Barbara, looking at the departing couple; we realize that the camera has leaped from table bystander to Barbara's point of view--from sympathetic viewers, in effect, to silent onlookers, silently judging the two.

 At the hallway of Emmi's apartment building we see Fassbinder building their intimacy through dialogue, staging and, again, camera movement.
 The scene begins with a long shot as the two enter the front door; Fassbinder breaks this into two separate shots, cutting from Ali asking questions to Emmi answering.
-Then Fassbinder brings them together again by having Emmi walk from one side of the room to the other, wheel Ali is standing, but behind her, out-of-focus.
-Emmi is talking about her job; suddenly she turns to look at Ali (who snaps into focus) and notes that he would look better in lighter-colored suits (turning her focus to Ali transfers our attention from her and her past to Ali).
+Then Fassbinder brings them together again by having Emmi walk from one side of the room to the other while Ali is standing but behind her, out-of-focus.
+Emmi is talking about her job; suddenly she turns to look at Ali (who snaps into focus) and notes that he would look better in lighter-colored suits (turning her focus to Ali transfers our attention from her and her past to him).
 When she talks of children, Ali moves forward to finally stand beside her; mention of family, of being with them and being without, has brought the two closer together.
-From polite strangers trying to maintain an interested conversation Fassbinder swiftly and persuasively shows them becoming good friends, sharing secrets, sharing vulnerabilities.
+From polite strangers trying to maintain an interested conversation Fassbinder swiftly and persuasively shows them becoming real friends, sharing secrets, sharing vulnerabilities.

 The Goethe-Institut’s Rainer Werner Fassbinder film festival kicks off on July 5 with a screening of a documentary on the director, I Don’t Just Want You to Love Me (3 p.m.), followed by a discussion on Fassbinder by Teddy Co at 5 p.m. and a screening of Fear Eats the Soul (Angst essen Seele auf) at 6 p.m.
 The film festival, which will run until July 26, will be held at the Goethe-Institut Manila, 5F Adamson Center, 121 L.P.
 Leviste St., Salcedo Village, Makati City.
 The movies will be screened on Fridays, 7 p.m., and Saturdays at 3 and 6 p.m.
 There is also an exhibit of posters of his films which will run during the duration of the festival.
 For more information, call 817-0978.
 The screening schedule is available at www.goethe.de/manila.
 Admission is free.